loganliddiard/OptimalStopping/README.md

 ### Part 1: General Optimum

-    Upon testing this algorithm rigorously, we have determined that the optimal stopping point is closer to 37% for this optimal stopping problem.
+    After generating millions of random scenarios, we have determined that the optimal stopping point is closer to 37% for this optimal stopping problem.
 This coorelates to the readings and discussions to what we had in class.
+    To test our algorithm's consistency and the reasonability of its choices, we ran 1,000,000 random, uniformally-distributed tests on it, using the 37% stopping threshold.
+After running our algorithm on the 1,000,000 data sets, the average value of its chosen candidate was 813.6536287044182.
+The average value of an optimal candidate was 999.0024418005876.
+This means that on average, the algorithm yielded a candidate that was 81% optimal.

 ### Part 2: Alternative Distributions

     Interestingly enough after running about 50,000 experiments and taking the best outcome of each 1000, we graphed a distribution plot for each of the distributions they were all close to 37% with slight variances for each.
 The following is the results of these three serparate runs of these experiments:

-        - Beta Dist.
+        - Beta Dist (alpha=2, beta=7).
 37.68%
         - Normal Dist.
 36.36%
         - Uniform Dist.
 37.68%

+    For the Beta distribution, we found that the optimal stopping threshold does not stray very far from 37% until the alpha and beta values are quite extreme.
+For example, with an alpha of 1 and a beta of 10, the average optimal stopping point neared closer to 40%.

     To save the the hastle of rerunning our larger experiment the graphs for each are provided and labeled below as so: